Advances in Clinical and Experimental Medicine

 3) the reason for the change in the author list; and

-4) identification of current corresponding author (if the modification includes changing the person fulfilling this role).
+4) identification of the current corresponding author (if the modification includes changing the person fulfilling this role).

 Acknowledgements

-Those who contributed to the work but do not meet our authorship criteria should be listed in the Acknowledgments with a description of the contribution.
-Include individuals or companies which have assisted with your study, including advisors, administrative support and suppliers who may have donated or given materials used in the study.
-Funding of the research should be disclosed in Funding sources section, not in Acknowledgements.
+Those who contributed to the work but do not meet our authorship criteria should be listed in the Acknowledgments with a contribution description.
+Include individuals or companies that have assisted with your study, including advisors, administrative support and suppliers who may have donated or given materials used in the study.
+Research funding should be disclosed in the Funding sources section, not in Acknowledgements.
 Conflict of interest should be disclosed in the Conflict of interest section, not in Acknowledgements.
+The Acknowledgements should not appear in the main text.

 Title of the manuscript

-Titles should be written in sentence case (only the first word of the text, proper nouns and genus names are capitalized).
-Avoid specialist abbreviations in titles if possible.
-For clinical trials, systematic reviews or meta-analyses, the title should include the study design.
+Titles should be written in sentence case (only the first word of the text, proper nouns, and genus names are capitalized).
+If possible, avoid specialist abbreviations in titles.
+The title should include the study design for clinical trials, systematic reviews, or meta-analyses.

 Abstract